 Center for Health Outcomes and Policy Research

-Dr. Aiken is a member of the American Academy of Arts and Sciences, the Institute of Medicine of the National Academy of Sciences, a Fellow and former president of the American Academy of Nursing, an Honorary Fellow in the Royal College of Nursing of the United Kingdom, and a member of the National Academy of Social Insurance.
-Recent awards acknowledging Dr. Aiken's significant contributions to health outcomes research include the following:
+Dr. Aiken is a member of the American Academy of Arts and Sciences, the Institute of Medicine of the National Academy of Sciences, the American Academy of Political and Social Science, a Fellow and former president of the American Academy of Nursing, an Honorary Fellow in the Royal College of Nursing of the United Kingdom, and a member of the National Academy of Social Insurance.

 - Baxter Episteme Research Award 2001, Sigma Theta Tau International

 - William B. Graham Prize for Health Services Research,